r-amaro/r-amaro/README.md

 - 👋 Hi, I’m @r-amaro
-- 👀 I’m interested in continuing my development experience
-- 🌱 I’m currently learning how to use C# with the .NET framework
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me: ralf.g.amaro@gmail.com